Funding Opportunity Purpose:

 Applications to test new therapeutic ideas (a new mechanism/ target class for SUD or a new SUD indication for a validated mechanism/ target class), especially the ones enabled by the growing availability of the broader armamentarium of treatment modalities are encouraged.
 Monoclonal antibodies, recombinant proteins, nucleus acid-based therapeutics and viral vectors have expanded the druggable target space compared with traditional small-molecule drugs alone.

-Through this FOA, the development of pharmacotherapeutics, not diagnostics or devices, will be supported.
-Applications focusing solely on generation of new animal models, development of new human laboratory models or mechanistic studies of the neurobiology of addiction are considered non-responsive for this FOA and maybe withdrawn.
+Through this funding opportunity, the development of pharmacotherapeutics, not diagnostics or devices, will be supported.
+Applications focusing solely on generation of new animal models, development of new human laboratory models or mechanistic studies of the neurobiology of addiction are considered non-responsive for this funding opportunity and maybe withdrawn.